obratim/SqlWorker/README.md

 # SqlWorker #

 SqlWorker allows developer to most easily run database queries.
-Library automatically manages DbConnection, DbTransaction, DbCommand and DbDataReader objects.
+Library automatically manages DbConnection, DbCommand and DbDataReader objects.
 Developer only writes queries.

 It can be useful when implementing simple applications and utilities, that execute a few queries to database, or as workaround for ORM system issues when performing complicated stuff.